george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

   - aida_pva_types.h
   - aida_pva_uri.h

-The files are all committed to CMS and in STANDALONELIB.
+The files are all committed to CMS and in AIDA_PVALIB.
 The headers are all committed into C_INC.

 For an explanation of the functions provided by AIDA-PVA Module see [AIDA-PVA Module Documentation](2_5_1_AIDA-PVA_Module_Functions.md)